apache/jackrabbit/contrib/jcr-commands/jmeter-chain/README.txt

 Overview
 -----------------

+This project contains:

-JMeter plugin for running Commons Chain commands.
+1. JMeter plugin for running Commons Chain commands.
-It includes the following classes:
- - org.apache.jmeter.protocol.java.config.gui.ChainConfigGui
- - org.apache.jmeter.protocol.java.control.gui.ChainTestSamplerGui
- - org.apache.jmeter.protocol.java.sampler.ChainSampler
- - org.apache.jmeter.protocol.java.test.SleepChainTest
+2. JMeter function backed by Commons Jexl.
+See javadocs.

 Dependencies not included in JMeter
 -----------------
+Add the following libraries to /lib

 - commons-chain
 - commons-beanutils
+- commons-jexl
+- commons-collections.
+Jackrabbit uses a newer version of commons Collections.
+  Replace the jar included in JMeter with collections 3.1

 Installation
 -----------------